 The Morgridge Family Exploration Center constitutes three above-ground levels devoted to offering memorable and impactful programs that are rich with content and encourages visitors to have in-depth conversations about science and the natural world.

-In the Morgridge Family Exploration Center, visitors of all ages engage with science in new ways through Exploration Studios for today’s students, a new temporary exhibition gallery, a lively atrium space, a completely redeveloped Discovery Zone for early learners, and a beautiful outdoor Nature Plaza with unique public art.
+In the Morgridge Family Exploration Center, visitors of all ages engage with science in new ways through Exploration Studios for today’s students, a new temporary exhibition gallery, a lively atrium space, a completely redeveloped Discovery Zone for early learners, and the beautiful outdoor Boettcher Plaza with unique public art.

 The new Discovery Zone on Level 2 is made possible by Kaiser Permanente.
 Its activities will help build a strong foundation of science skills for young children through hands-on, highly experiential Museum experiences.